 Another Michelin starred restaurant we visited in Barcelona was Hisop.
 This restaurant is helmed by 2 chefs - Oriel Ivem and Guillem Pla.
 It is located in the quieter neighbourhood of Sarria-Sant Gervasi.

 We had the set lunch menu which came with 5 courses and a dessert.
 The first course was Sea Urchin with Vermouth.
-The sea urchin was made into a mousse - topped with a orange coloured sauce.
+The sea urchin was made into a mousse - topped with an orange coloured sauce.
 It looked simple but tasted very good.
-Wish the portion was a bit bigger.
+I wish the portion was a bit bigger.

 2nd course was Pork Belly, Peas and Truffle.
 The pork belly was melt in the mouth - and coupled with the pea and truffle mousse it was a very luxurious dish.

 3rd course - Squid with Trumpets, Sausage and Fennel.
 Can't really see the trumpet mushroom, sausage and fennel - they must have been made into the black dust that was sprinkled on the squid slices.
 The squid was perfectly cooked - very tender, and the dust had a lot of complex flavours which complemented the squid really well.
 This was one of my favourite courses.

 4th course - Grilled Brill with Chard and Soy.
 By now you would realize that the chefs at Hisop like to play with just a few ingredients, and let the freshness of the ingredients and the clever combination do the trick.
 This was good - but not as good as the squid and the pork.

 5th course - Suckling Pig and Black Cardamon.
 Surprise - another pork dish.
 This was even more tender then the pork belly and had a crisy crust.
 The forgot to mention the cubes of apple which complemented the pork really well.
 Another great course.